Vincent Burlet

-Vincent Burlet (born 23 September 2005) is a Belgian professional footballer who plays as a defender for French club Reims on loan from Lille.
+Vincent Burlet (born 23 September 2005) is a Belgian professional footballer who plays as a defender for Polish Ekstraklasa club Cracovia.

 Early life

 Burlet was born on 23 September 2005.
 Born in Liège, Belgium, he is a native of the city.

 Club career

 As a youth player, Burlet joined the youth academy of Belgian side Union Momalloise.
 Following his stint there, he joined the youth academy of Belgian side Sint-Truidense VV.
 In 2021, he joined the youth academy of German side Schalke 04, helping the club's under-17 team win the league title.

 Ahead of the 2022–23 season, he joined the youth academy of French Ligue 1 side Lille and was promoted to the club's senior team in 2024.
 The same year, he was sent on loan to French side Le Mans, where he made twenty-three league appearances and scored three goals.

 Upon the return from loan, Burlet made his Ligue 1 debut for Lille on 17 August 2025 against Brest.

 On 1 September 2025, Burlet moved on loan to Reims in Ligue 2.

+On 1 November 2025, after his loan to Reims was terminated since he had not played a single game, Bourlet was loaned to Boulogne in Ligue 2.

+On 15 July 2026, Burlet signed a contract with Cracovia in Poland for four seasons, with an optional fifth season.